A Beginner’s Guide

 4. Stalk the Does

-While killing a buck is the highlight of hunting the rut, the real stars of the season are the does–maybe not to most hunters, but certainly to the bucks.
+While killing a buck is the highlight of hunting the rut, the real stars of the season are the does – maybe not to most hunters, but certainly to the bucks.
 It’s the only thing on their minds and anywhere you find does, a buck is almost guaranteed to be nearby.

 Of course, hunting does is no easy feat either.
 Does are especially wary during the rut since they have to contend with both hunters and bucks on the chase, so knowledge of the land and a good instinct of where they might be is crucial.
+It is rare to see a lone doe when you are bow hunting.
+They tend to travel together.
+Wary does are constantly on the watch for bucks and hunters during the rut.
+You almost always have more than one set of eyes to avoid.

 If you also hunted the early season, then you might have more luck finding does than if you’re only hunting the rut.
 The early season allows you to scout out spots where does congregate, or open areas does have to cross with a buck on their tail.
 Set up a stand there, stay well concealed and watch for bucks giving chase.